ARMmbed/mbed-os-tools/README.md

 [{'platform_name': 'K64F', 'mount_point': 'E:', 'target_id': '02400203D94B0E7724B7F3CF', 'serial_port': u'COM61'}]
 >>> print mbeds
 ```
-Note: On Linux if you have problem with permissions please try to use ```sudo```:
+Note: On Linux if you have a problem with permissions please try to use ```sudo```:
 ```
 $ sudo python setup.py install
 ```

-# Installation from PyPI (Python Package Index)
+# nstallation from PyPI (Python Package Index)
-In the near future mbed-ls module can be redistributed via PyPI.
-We recommend you use ```pip``` application.
+In the near future the mbed-ls module can be redistributed via PyPI.
+We recommend you use the ```pip``` application.
 It is available here: https://pip.pypa.io/en/latest/installing.html#install-pip

 Note: Python 2.7.9 and later (on the python2 series), and Python 3.4 and later include pip by default, so you may have pip already.

 # Porting instructions
-You can help us improve mbed-ls tools by for example committing new OS port.
-Currently in '[Description](#description)' section of this readme we are presenting you with list of supported OSs.
+You can help us improve the mbed-ls tools by, for example, committing a new OS port.
+The '[Description](#description)' section of this readme presents a list of supported OSs.
 If your OS is not on the list you can always port it!

 For further study please check how Mac OS X (Darwin) was ported in [this pull request](https://github.com/ARMmbed/mbed-ls/pull/1).

 ## mbed-ls auto-detection approach for Ubuntu
-Let's connect few mbed boards to our Ubuntu host.
-Devices should mount MSC and CDC (virtual disk and serial port).
+Let's connect a few mbed boards to our Ubuntu host.
+The devices should mount MSC and CDC (virtual disk and serial port).
-We can see mounting result for example in usb-id directories in Ubuntu file system under ```/dev/```.
+We can see the mounting result, for example, in the usb-id directories in the Ubuntu file system under ```/dev/```.

-We've connected in this example to USB ports of our Ubuntu machine:
+We've connected in this example to the USB ports of our Ubuntu machine:
 * 2 x STMicro's Nucleo mbed boards.
 * 2 x NXP mbed boards.
 * 1 x Freescale Freedom board.

-Serial ports (CDC) mounted via USB interface mbed boards provide:
+Serial ports (CDC) mounted via the USB interface mbed boards provide:
 ```
 $ ll /dev/serial/by-id
 total 0